15 days from Remich to BudapestOverview

 This afternoon board your river cruise vessel docked on the Moselle River.
 Before dinner, meet your crew at a welcome reception.
 The Moselle River is some 312 miles long, rising in the Vosges Mountains of northeastern France and entering Germany at Trier.
 (D)Day 2 Trier, Germany.

 At the head of the Moselle Valley is Trier, Germany’s oldest city.
-Some say Trier is even older than Rome and that it was populated over a thousand years before the Romans arrived.
+Some say Trier is even older than Rome and was populated over a thousand years before the Romans arrived.
 Many Roman remains have survived, including a 20,000-seat amphitheater; the Porta Nigra, the only surviving fortified gate from the original Roman settlement, which still gives access to the town’s center; imperial baths; and the Roman Bridge, Germany’s oldest bridge, with stone pilings dating from 144-152 AD—all evidence of this once-grand Roman city.
 Choose from an included GUIDED CITY SIGHTSEEING or the more history-focused “ROMAN TRIER” guided tour.
-As you cruise the wide, peaceful curves of the Moselle River, it quickly becomes obvious why the Moselle Valley is famous for its picturesque scenery, and that this is an important wine-growing region.
-(B,L,D)Day 3 Cochem–Boppard.
+As you cruise the wide, peaceful curves of the Moselle River, it becomes obvious why the Moselle Valley is famous for its picturesque scenery, and that this is an important wine-growing region.
+(B,L,D)Day 3 Bernkastel.

 This morning, sail through the dramatic RHINE GORGE, the most beautiful stretch of the Rhine.
 Here, ancient castles stand sentry on lofty cliffs rising 400 feet above the waters.
 Cruise past the legendary rock of the Lorelei, where echoes of enchanted siren song lured unwitting sailors to their doom.
 In Rüdesheim, the quintessential Rhine Valley wine town, visit SIEGFRIED’S MECHANICAL MUSICAL INSTRUMENT MUSEUM, where you’ll see and hear a large collection of self-playing calliopes, mechanical violins, and music boxes from the 18th to the early 20th centuries.
 Enjoy a SPECIAL TREAT, then there’s free time to pick up some souvenirs on the narrow, cobblestoned Drosselgasse, where colorful flowers, open-air wine gardens, and live music add to the festive atmosphere.
-(B,L,D)Day 5 Miltenberg.
+(B,L,D)Day 5 Main River Village.

 Relax on board this morning as you cruise the Main River.
 This afternoon, arrive in Würzburg.
-Surrounded by verdant hillside vineyards, Würzburg, the “Pearl of the Romantic Road,” makes an immediate impression with imposing Fortress Marienberg perched above town and the 15th-century Alte Mainbrucke (Old Main Bridge).
+Surrounded by verdant hillside vineyards, Würzburg, the “Pearl of the Romantic Road,” makes an immediate impression with imposing Fortress Marienberg perched above town and the 15th-century Alte Mainbrücke (Old Main Bridge).
 On your GUIDED SIGHTSEEING TOUR, visit the magnificent baroque BISHOP’S RESIDENZ, home to the largest ceiling fresco ever painted.
 Then, there’s time to relax, do some shopping, or stop in a Konditorei for a mouth-watering pastry and a cup of coffee—a German afternoon tradition.
 (B,L,D)Day 7 Bamberg.

 Early this morning, arrive in Nuremberg and after breakfast, drive to Munich, the capital of Bavaria.
 With its historical museums, splendid English Garden, traditional cafés, and delightful shops, Munich has plenty to see and do.
 A GUIDED TOUR will show you the highlights of this fascinating city, including Nymphenburg Palace, summer residence of the Bavarian monarchs; MARIENPLATZ with its Old and New Town Halls; and the gothic Frauenkirche, a prominent landmark for Munich.
 Then, enjoy time on your own in this vibrant city.
 Watch the famous Glockenspiel, which recreates a royal wedding from the 16th century; linger at an outdoor café; visit St. Peter’s, the oldest church in town; or maybe relax alongside the locals at one of the many Biergärten or breweries to sample one of the Bavarian beer specialties.
 Return to your ship in the afternoon.
-(B,D)Day 9 Nuremberg.
+(B,D)Day 9 Nuremberg-Roth.

-Arrive in Regensburg after breakfast.
+Arrive in Regensburg today.
 Dating back to the time of the Celts around 500 BC, Regensburg is one of Germany’s best-preserved medieval cities.
 Established during the Holy Roman Empire and the only German city not bombed during WWII, Regensburg has at least 1,300 listed buildings of “historic interest.”
 Architectural highlights of your GUIDED WALK include the Altes Rathaus (Old Town Hall), built in the 13th century, and Porta Pretoria, gates to an ancient Roman fort built in 179 AD.
 Wander through the city’s lanes and alleys to discover the many mansions with high towers.
 Wealthy families built these towers to emphasize their status and wealth during the Middle Ages, and many still remain today.
 Walk across the 12th-century Steinerne Brücke (Stone Bridge), the oldest of its kind in Germany.
 Grab a beer and enjoy an included SNACK at the Historische Wurstküche (Old Sausage Kitchen), one of Germany’s oldest restaurants.
 Here—where the locals congregate—feel the vibrant atmosphere and take in the remarkable views along the river.
 Before dinner, we’ll introduce you to some of Germany’s FAMOUS BEERS!
-(B,L,D)Day 11 Passau–Linz, Austria.
+(B,L,D)Day 11 Passau.

 This morning, enjoy a GUIDED VISIT of Melk’s magnificent 11th-century BENEDICTINE ABBEY, one of Europe’s largest monasteries.
 The abbey houses an ornate library with over 80,000 printed books and 2,000 manuscripts.
 Words cannot describe the splendor of the church with its frescoed ceilings, stunning high altar, marble statues, and 210-foot-high cupola.
-During lunchtime, cruise through the picturesque Wachau Valley.
+Then, cruise through the picturesque Wachau Valley.
 Pass the magnificent baroque Stiftskirche with its blue façade, the landmark of Dürnstein, arriving in Vienna this evening.
 Known as the “City of Music,” it inspired the creative genius of Mozart, Beethoven, and Strauss.
 An optional concert is available tonight.
 (B,L,D)Day 13 Vienna.

 Once the center of the mighty Habsburg Empire, Austria’s magical capital on the blue Danube is a showcase of gilded architecture.
 This is home to the lavish Hofburg Imperial Palace complex with its Vienna Boys’ Choir and dazzling Lipizzaner stallions; the neo-renaissance Vienna Opera House; and awe-inspiring St. Stephen’s Cathedral—plus, countless other sights shown to you by your Local Guide during your included CITY TOUR.
 Shop in the delightful pedestrian Kärntnerstrasse, and be sure to take a break and enjoy a piece of decadent Sachertorte or Apfelstrudel in one of the classic Viennese coffee houses, historic institutions that helped shape Viennese culture!
 In the late afternoon, leave Vienna for Budapest.
 (B,L,D)Day 14 Budapest, Hungary.